StepanTsymbal/luxview/README.md

 # lux

 * DB - the first task, DB - the second one.
-2. Both, WEB and DB apps are using the same DB settings:
+* Both, WEB and DB apps are using the same DB settings:
 ```sh
 db.driver=com.mysql.jdbc.Driver
 db.url=jdbc:mysql://localhost:3306/lux
 db.username=root
 db.password=root
 ```
-3 .In case you do not have created DB, you can fulfil init_script.sql:
+* In case you do not have created DB, you can fulfil init_script.sql:
 ```sh
 CREATE DATABASE IF NOT EXISTS LUX;